A Broadband Wireless Access MMDS Transmitter Manufacturer and Systems Company

 LOMA SCIENTIFIC

-INTERNATIONAL has used its expertise to inform, entertain,
+INTERNATIONAL has used its expertise to inform, entertain, educate and connect the world population through telecommunications technology for

-educate and connect the world population through telecommunications technology for the last four decades.
+six decades.
 Its pioneer status is self evident in the following

 list.
 Loma was the 'first in the industry' to provide these products and applications, and Loma continues to be on the forefront of developing new and